chrisflix-labs/Mixarr/README.md

 - **Playlist Builder**: New Options, for smart playlist.
 New Playlist behavior with options to help control duplicate control.
 Matching rules are AND/OR instead of just AND

 ## Future Features
+- **Metadata Sync**: will and an optiion to control the value you want for sync settings.
+Instead of it being a hard coded value.
+- **BMP Data**: New local BMP engine that samples plex with ffmpeg runs aubio, computes BPM from detected beat intervals.
+This will give a more accurate and complete BPM values for all your musictracks
 - **Ideas**: Have and idead for a future fearture 'https://www.reddit.com/r/Softwarr/comments/1tbfb0r/plexmix_smart_playlist_builder_for_plex/' leave a comment with your ideas.
 - **Discord**: will start a discord server if there is interest.
 Be a good way to provided feature ideas, get suggestions, and have feedback